thelogbox/thelogbox.github.com/_posts/2013-10-20-phonegap-development-environment-android.md

 <div id='lst'>/.bash_profile</div>

+***

 # PHONEGAP TOOL CHAIN

+After the Android SDK requirement has been satisfied, we can proceed to installing the actual tools for PhoneGap development.

-**Node Package Manager**.
-You need the node packager manager to proceed.
+You will need the node packager manager to proceed.
+The phonegap and cordova command line tools depend on the presence of a proper node package manager (NPM).
 You can download it at the [NodeJS site](http://nodejs.org).

 On OSX, another way of getting **npm** is either via [HomeBrew](http://brew.sh) or [MacPorts](http://macports.org), I personally use BREW.
 It is a good idea to setup the BREW package manager because you will use it to get other tools that we need for PhoneGap.

 When you are done with the npm installation, you can get the PhoneGap installers.
 Get a terminal window &mdash; cmd.exe for Windows and Terminal.app for OSX

 <pre class="codeblock">

 npm install -g phonegap
 npm install -g cordova

 </pre>

-# QUICK TEST
+A quick test is best so we can find out if we have a proper PhoneGap installation.

 <pre class="codeblock">

 $ mkdir ~/workarea
 $ cd ~/workarea
 $ phonegap create first
 $ cd first
 $ phonegap build android
 $ cd platforms

 </pre>